ovinc/drapo/README.md

 plot the cursor in these other axes.
 Right now, the cursor is bound to a certain figure, however this could be changed easily.

-Cursor style can be modified with the options `color`, `style` and `width`, which correspond to matplotlib's color, linestyle and linewidth respectively.
+Cursor style can be modified with the options `color`, `linestyle` and `linewidth`, which correspond to matplotlib's parameters of the same name.
-By default, color is red, style is dotted (:), width is 1.
+By default, color is red, linestyle is dotted (:), linewidth is 1.

 Cursor apparance can also be changed by specific key strokes:
     - space bar to toggle visibility (on/off)
     - up/down arrows: increase or decrease width (linewidth)
-- left/right arrows: cycle through different cursor colors.
+    - left/right arrows: cycle through different cursor colors

 The cursor can also leave marks and/or record click positions if there is a click with a specific button (by default, left mouse button).
 Clicks can be removed with the remove button (by default, right mouse button), and stopped with the stop button (by default, middle mouse button).

 Addition / removal / stop of clicks are also achieved by key strokes:
-- `a` for addition (corresponds to left click)
+    - 'a' for addition (corresponds to left click)
-- `z` for removal (corresponds to right click)
+    - 'z' for removal (corresponds to right click)
-- `enter` for stopping clicks (corresponds to middle click).
+    - 'enter' for stopping clicks (corresponds to middle click)

 ### Parameters